-Air Suspension Systems
+Air Spring Suspension

-Solenoids: The solenoids are located at each airbag or strut.
-They typically suffer from leaks at the connection where the quick-connect o-ring connects to the line.
+Solenoids at the spring typically suffer from air leaks at the connection where the quick-connect o-ring connects to the line.
 They can also leak where the solenoid connects to the air spring.
-Always follow the manufacturer's procedures and specifications when testing circuits.
+Always follow the manufacturer's procedures for removing the solenoid and specifications for testing circuits.